ShaunWu25/ShaunWu25.github.io/_posts/2020-11-25-Particle System.md

 ![image](/assets/2011_ParticleSystem/201117_02.gif) | ![image](/assets/2011_ParticleSystem/201117_01.gif)

 This kind of concludes the underlying principle of particle system.
 There are plenty of interesting applications that can be further developed based on particle system logic.
-One example in th architectural application is planarisation when it comes to panalise complex surfaces, which commonly having difficulty to fabricate doubly curved facade panels out of low-stretchable materials, such as timber or glass.
+One example in the architectural application is planarisation when it comes to panalise large doubly-curved surfaces, which commonly having difficulty to fabricate doubly curved facade panels out of low-stretchable materials, such as timber or glass.

 [RH]: https://www.rhino3d.com/